Few snags for Election Day voting amid scrutiny on process

 Associated Press

-ATLANTA (AP) — After a year of dealing with false claims and death threats, election officials appeared on track Tuesday to deliver a relatively smooth Election Day.
+ATLANTA (AP) — After a year of dealing with false claims and death threats, election officials on Tuesday delivered a relatively smooth Election Day.

 There were few reports of voting or equipment problems, other than the sporadic power outage or polling place opening late that is not unusual for Election Day.
 It was too soon to gauge the effects of new voting restrictions in place in a few states.